 The only truly reliable directions are the map that is given to you when you pay for the permit.
 Anything else, including written directions, using your GPS, trail signs, footprints, and cairns are all unreliable.
 Although I’ve only hiked the Wave a handful of times, I’ve been on the beginning of the trail numerous times to access other hikes.
 It is customary to ask outbound hikers how the Wave was and I am always surprised at the number of people who tried to get there and weren’t able to find it or turned back because they were running out of food, daylight or energy.

 Yes, the area is patrolled by rangers.
-Not enough to rely on for help, but enough that you should not plan on slipping in there without getting a ticket.
+Not enough to rely on for help, but enough that you should not plan on sneaking in there without getting a ticket.

 Chances are you’ll have no problems and find the Wave and have a great time, congratulations on getting one of the hardest permits in the American southwest!